 Start kneading the dough with both hands, using the palms of your hands primarily.
 Once you have a cohesive mass, remove the dough from the board and scrape up any left over crusty bits.
 Lightly flour the board and continue kneading for 3 more minutes.
 The dough should be elastic and a little sticky.
 Continue to knead for another 3 minutes, remembering to dust your board when necessary.
 Wrap the dough in plastic and allow to rest for 30 minutes at room temperature.

-Note: do not skip the kneading or resting portion of this recipe, they are essential for a light pasta.
+Green pasta recipe: substitute steamed nettles for steamed spinach, or add 1/2 cup dried nettles and increase egg by 1.
+Do not skip the kneading or resting portion of this recipe, they are essential for a light pasta.